RashedRifat/SpaceInvaders/README.md

 - [x] Added a new level screen
 - [x] Modified enemy ships to shoot lasers with different speeds
 - [x] Modified enemy ships to randomly strafe player lasers
-- [ ] Added powerups for player spaceship to appear onscreen
+- [x] Added powerups for player spaceship to appear onscreen
 - [x] Added powerups for player spacehip
     - [x] Allowed powerups to be hit via lasers or body
     - [x] Added streak powerup
     - [x] Added heart powerup
-    - [ ] Added speed boost powerup
 - [x] Added a cap for player speed based on velocity
 - [x]
-- [ ] Added local highscore
-- [ ] More to come!

 ## Sources/Credits
 This project was developed by following [this tutorial](https://www.youtube.com/watch?v=Q-__8Xw9KTM), released by the TechWithTim YouTube Channel.